19-2 (2014 TV series)

-Set in Montréal, 19-2 follows the professional and personal lives of patrol officers from the Montréal Police Service's Station 19, which covers an inner-city area of the City.
+Set in Montreal, 19-2 follows the professional and personal lives of patrol officers from the Montreal Police Service's Station 19, which covers an inner-city area of the city.
 The series' name comes from the callsign of the patrol car of the two main characters.
 Adrian Holmes and Jared Keeso star as Nick Barron and Ben Chartier.
-The two are joined by principal cast members Benz Antoine, Mylène Dinh-Robic, Laurence Leboeuf, Dan Petronijevic, Conrad Pla, Bruce Ramsay, Sarah Allen, Victor Cornfoot, Tyler Hynes and Maxim Roy, with Richard Chevolleau, Lisa Berry, Tattiawna Jones, Alexander De Jordy, Krista Bridges, Joe Pingue, and Darcy Laurie joining them in later seasons.19-2 has received positive reviews from critics, with particular praise for its characterization, pacing, writing, and acting.
+The two are joined by principal cast members Benz Antoine, Mylène Dinh-Robic, Laurence Leboeuf, Dan Petronijevic, Conrad Pla, Bruce Ramsay, Sarah Allen, Victor Cornfoot, Tyler Hynes and Maxim Roy, with Richard Chevolleau, Lisa Berry, Tattiawna Jones, Alexander De Jordy, Krista Bridges, Joe Pingue, and Darcy Laurie joining them in later seasons.

+19-2 has received positive reviews from critics, with particular praise for its characterization, pacing, writing, and acting.
 The series has been nominated for 37 Canadian Screen Awards, winning five, including Best Dramatic Series and Best Performance by an Actor for both Holmes and Keeso, and was also nominated for Best Drama Series at the 44th International Emmy Awards.